Janspiry/Image-Super-Resolution-via-Iterative-Refinement/README.md

 ## Results

 *Note:*  We set the maximum reverse steps budget to 2000 now.
-Limited to model parameters in `Nvidia 1080Ti`, **image noise** and **hue deviation** occasionally appears in high-resolution images, resulting in low scores.
-There are a lot room to optimization.  **Welcome to any contributions for more extensive experiments and code enhancements.**
+Limited to model parameters in `Nvidia 1080Ti`, **image noise** and **hue deviation** occasionally appear in high-resolution images, resulting in low scores.
+There is a lot of room to optimization.  **Welcome to any contributions for more extensive experiments and code enhancements.**

 | Tasks/Metrics        | SSIM(+) | PSNR(+) | FID(-)  | IS(+)   |
 | -------------------- | ----------- | -------- | ---- | ---- |